MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2021/overview-ltsc-preview.md

 description: "Technical overview for IT Pros about the preview version of Office LTSC"
 ---

-# Overview of Office LTSC Preview
+# Overview of Office Long Term Servicing Channel Preview (LTSC)

 > [!IMPORTANT]
 > - This is pre-release documentation for a preview program and is subject to change.